cloudwatt/applications/bundle-trusty-gitlab/README_EN.md

 * `bundle-trusty-gitlab.heat.yml`: HEAT orchestration template.
 It will be use to deploy the necessary infrastructure.
 * `bundle-trusty-gitlab.restore.heat.yml`: HEAT orchestration template.
 It deploys the necessary infrastructure, and restores your data from a previous backup!
 * `backup.sh`: Backup creation script.
 This magical script that will save you from certain demise, and completes a full volume backup ready for later redeployment in only 5 minutes.
 * `stack-start.sh`: Stack launching script.
-This is a small script that will save you 10 seconds (over and over), courtesy of Clouwatt.
+This is a small script that will save you 10 seconds (over and over), courtesy of Cloudwatt.
 * `stack-get-url.sh`: A handy-dandy URL maker.
 Just look at all this time we save you!

 ## Start-up